Urbanears: Plattan ADV

 The Plattan ADV was released on 18 November 2014 as a pumped up upgrade to the pair of classics, featuring a washable headband, an interchangeable cable and an improved hinge to adjust to the listener's ears providing a soft and comfortable fit.

 Slussen

 The Slussen is an adapter released on 1 February 2013 designed for use with the Slussen iOS app for mobile DJing, functioning as a splitter allowing two separate output streams to be passed out through a single headphone jack.

 It has received critique for having subpar scratching and output distortion when peak volumes are set, just like with many other similar products.
 Concerns have also been voiced regarding the durability of the key ring holder, but it has generally been praised for the ease of use, portability and great aesthetics.

 Plattan 2

 Plattan 2 released on 14 December 2016.
-Plattan 2 is the updated version of the original Plattans, designed to solve the build problems encountered on the original model.

 They have a fabric cord, built-in mic/remote, and a two way audio input.